-The Title IX Coordinator will appoint at its discretion an investigator or investigators who is/are impartial, qualified, and trained, to investigate complaints alleging violations of Policy 311-A. Investigators may be employees of the Member Institution, other VSC employees, or outside investigators.
+The Title IX Coordinator will appoint at its discretion an investigator or investigators1 who is/are impartial, qualified, and trained, to investigate complaints alleging violations of Policy 311-A. Investigators may be employees of the Member Institution (including the Title IX Coordinator) other VSC employees, or outside investigators.